-For those who don’t mind a bit of adventure (and a little bit of an edgier vibe), Exarcheia is the perfect place to go for a casual drink, a coffee or even to take in some of Athens’ most historic architecture!
+For those who don’t mind a bit of adventure (and a little bit of an edgier vibe), Exarcheia is the perfect place to go for a casual drink, coffee, or even to take in some of Athens’ most historic architecture!

 The Blue Condominium

-The Exarcheia apartment building shown above hides a long history.
+The Exarcheia apartment building depicted above is defined by a long history.
 Known as the “Blue Condominium” of Exarcheia, it is one of the oldest apartment buildings in Athens and an important example of architecture of the period.

-It was built over a single year, in 1932, and completed in 1933.
-It still stands over Exarcheia Square, on the corner of Arachovis and Themistokelous Streets.
+It was built over a single year, in 1932, and completed in 1933 and still stands over Exarcheia Square on the corner of Arachovis and Themistokelous Streets.

 Designed by architect Kyriakoulis Panagiotakos, it is widely regarded as a “must-see” architectural site in Athens.